 Do you ever update your software?
 How much do you charge for updates?

 Our software is constantly updated.
 While our customers are using the live version of TherapyAppointment, we are creating and testing the next version.
 We are always searching for ways to improve the system; our best ideas come from our customers.
 We keep abreast of new DSM and CPT codes, new claim forms, and new government regulations.
 We never charge for updates, and they happen automatically: you just wake up one morning and the latest version is online.
 Every customer gets all of our services: we don’t offer extra services at any higher price.
-And we promise that, after you sign on, our pricing structure will not increase for you.
-Ever.

 Do you charge for tech support?
 Training?

 No and no. We pride ourselves on our prompt and free answers to your questions.
 You and your staff are welcome to take part in our live training webinars as often as you wish.
 Take advantage of our training videos and help articles if you prefer to learn on your own.